-just as the old tango says, this city could not be closer to my heart. but, during my recent trip, courtesy of Fulbright, i experienced more than just the rather materialistic, pretty superficial feelings i'm prone to have in this incredibly cosmopolitan, gorgeous, stylish, hip, entertaining, ..., city full of culture and art and shopping and exquisite food where moreover everything is SUPER affordable. it was more than just these things in many ways. i was lucky enough to meet some really incredible, highly motivated, articulate, intelligent people from all over the states that are currently living some unbelievable situations in way rural Argentina, middle-of-nowhere Brazil, and many other places. but beyond just the experience itself, some things just hit me that week. i feel like i should share these revelation-sort of moments in stages, just because they really are so polarized in their nature.
+just as the old tango says, this city could not be closer to my heart. but, during my recent trip, courtesy of Fulbright, i experienced more than just the rather materialistic, pretty superficial feelings i'm prone to have in this incredibly cosmopolitan, gorgeous, stylish, hip, entertaining, ..., city full of culture and art and shopping and exquisite food where moreover everything is SUPER affordable.

 to begin with, one of the big moments i had while in BsAs was a sort of reaffirmation of one of the things that has bothered me most since being in Concepcion and working at the university. the occasion was in fulbright-speak a regional Fulbright English Teaching Assistants Enhancement Workshop. in real people language it was basically an idea-, experience-, hardships-, solutions-sharing opportunity for us ETAs that are based in Chile, Argentina, Uruguay and Brazil. through this interchange i had the pleasure of listening to people just like myself talk about some of the incredible activities/programs/talks/events they had done including workshops about the different racial and gender based vocabulary that is used in the US, the history of immigrants and their role in building what our nation is today, slang and how it reflects the value systems of today's youth... i could go on and on. they were all disseminating information and opening up discussion about these truly interesting and moreover intellectual topics that i myself would have loved to participate in. now, you might be thinking, "wow, so then, you must have gotten a lot of good ideas from your fellow fulbrighters during this workshop." well, yes, i did get a lot of GREAT ideas, but there's a big BUT.